vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Observing the restrictions concerning food, residence[^108] (if the reading is ‘gṛha’) or receiving from the good _ācārya_ the _mantra_s prescribed for the person, money[^109] , caste and the like, one should render service to the Lord of _Lakṣmī_ in accordance with one's ability and with no other aim or purpose.

+[^108]:
+One should live near Bhagavatas:

+[^109]:
+Money should not be received as a gift from the unworthy,

 Just in the same way as a chaste wife looks after her auspicious thread, clothes and the like with the greatest care, the pra panna should preserve the path and manner prescribed in the _Śāstra_s for the service of the Lord.